nektos/act-docs/src/usage/index.md

 This will trigger the workflow to use the following matrix configurations only:
 - `os: macos-latest, node 10`

 Note that using the `--matrix` flag you can't add new values (for e.g. running the above workflow for node 20).
 It will simply ignore it.
-Moreover, the `exclude` field in the workflow will take precedance over the `--matrix` flag (for e.g. running the above workflow for only macos-latest and node 4 will result in no matrix configuration being used)
+Moreover, the `exclude` field in the workflow will take precedence over the `--matrix` flag (for e.g. running the above workflow for only macos-latest and node 4 will result in no matrix configuration being used)

 ## Action Offline Mode